messeili/Hello-word/README.md

-welcome to 102
+welcome to my gethub account
-this is anew line my name is mohammad
+my name is mohammd a former mechanical engineer